section-engineering-education/engineering-education/articles/network-routing-final/index.md

 Take an example of when one wants to get home situated in an estate from his/her workplace located in a city center.
 During rush hours, cities are usually characterized by traffic snarl-ups on their roads.
 The person will then use Google maps to check the route with less traffic and maneuver all the way home.

-Similarly, routers use algorithms to make logical data decisions when selecting appropriate paths when forwarding the packets.
+Similarly, routers use algorithms to make logical data decisions when selecting the appropriate paths to forward the packets.
 It makes the decisions using the current network states of where the packets would pass through.

 There are two types of routing:
 - **Static**